Skip to content

 Increasing the size of the Data Disk

-To expand the virtual machine disk size above 50GB, you can dive into the underlying virtualization configuration and increase the capacity.
+To expand the virtual machine disk size above 50GB, you can use the Finch VM disk resize command.

 1. First make sure the virtual machine has been stopped